lls-hcr/mizuki/_documentation/1-proxy_filter.md

 ### **Clamav**

-Here, parts 7 & 8, we will install an antivirus engine to scan the device for trojans, viruses, malware, and other malicious threats, but also to scan threats coming from the Internet (this works on HTTP connections only)
+Here, we will install an antivirus engine to scan the device for trojans, viruses, malware, and other malicious threats, but also to scan threats coming from the Internet (this works on HTTP connections only)

 Install Clamav